TheMagnificentMiles/TheMagnificentMiles/README.md

   - Green
   - And sometimes a light blueish

+Pps.
+I'm by no means good at design, as my known languages show, sorry that this doesnt look good.
 <!---
 TheMagnificentMiles/TheMagnificentMiles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.